KxSystems/docs/docs/ml/automl/userguide/preproc.md

 ### Constant column removal

-Columns which contain only one unique value are removed from the dataset as they cannot provide useful information to prediction of a target due a lack of signal within the data.
+Constant columns are those within the dataset which only contain one unique value.
+These columns are removed as they do not provide useful information in the prediction of a target.
+This is due to a lack of signal within the data.
 The following is the implemented code to achieve this.

 ```q
 q)5#data:([]100?1f;100#0f;100?1f)